 Find your way through the grid starting at 2 and following these operations.
 What number do you end on?

 Choose a symbol to put into the number sentence.

-Place the numbers 1 to 10 in the circles so that each number is the difference between the two numbers just below it.
+Place the numbers 1 to 6 in the circles so that each number is the difference between the two numbers just below it.

 Imagine a pyramid which is built in square layers of small cubes.
 If we number the cubes from the top, starting with 1, can you picture which cubes are directly below this first cube?